JoggApp/laravel-google-translate/README.md

-# This package is no longer actively developed and will soon be archived.
-[More details here](https://github.com/JoggApp/laravel-google-translate/discussions/51)
+# This package is no longer actively developed.
+[More details here/Call for maintainers](https://github.com/JoggApp/laravel-google-translate/discussions/51)

 # Laravel package for the Google Translate API